sftim/kubernetes-website/content/en/docs/tasks/job/fine-parallel-processing-work-queue.md

 ## Starting Redis

-For this example, for simplicity, we will start a single instance of Redis.
+For this example, for simplicity, you will start a single instance of Redis.
 See the [Redis Example](https://github.com/kubernetes/examples/tree/master/guestbook) for an example of deploying Redis scalably and redundantly.